drskaf/CMR-Stress-Perfusion-Prognosis-EHR-with-Tensorflow/README.md

 ## Files

-file_build.py will curate dataframes and organise relevant variable culumns.
+file_build.py: will curate dataframes and organise relevant variable culumns.

-eda.py has conventional statistics to explore the data
+eda.py: uses conventional statistics to explore the data

-survival.py performs all conventional statistics for survival analysis
+survival.py: performs all conventional statistics for survival analysis

-clinical_survmodel_compare.py will fit different machine learning models and compare their performance using AUC and F1 score
+clinical_survmodel_compare.py: will fit different machine learning models and compare their performance using AUC and F1 score